RajeevRaj-xplorer/LocalGPTAnalytics/README.md

-# WhatsAppManager GPTAnalytics
+# GPTAnalytics

-A Windows desktop application for interacting with WhatsApp contacts and groups using an NLP-based chatbot.
-Built with Electron and React, and integrates with the WhatsApp MCP server.
+A Sample Windows desktop application for interacting a local LLM.
+Built with Electron and React.
+Built with Cursor to try the functionalities.

 ## Features (Framework)
 - Electron-based desktop app
 - React UI with Material-UI
-- Left pane for listing contacts/groups (to be fetched from MCP server)
-- Ability to select, delete, and pin contacts/groups (UI only for now)
-- Main chat area for NLP bot interaction (placeholder)
+- Main chat area to interact with a local LLM-LLama3

 ## Getting Started